This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Product franchising

-According to the United Nations Population Fund (UNFPA), Nigeria’s population is over 210 million (2021) making the country the most populous in Africa.
-While the large population is expected to accelerate the growth of franchises in the country, some economic factors such as the growing inflation rates which are currently at 15.97% (July 2021) has increased the prices of goods and services and reduced the consumer purchasing power.
+While Nigeria’s large population is expected to accelerate the growth of franchises in the country, some economic factors may stunt this growth, such as the growing inflation rates which are at 17.71% (May 2022) has increased the prices of goods and services and reduced the consumer purchasing power.

-In January 2021, the Consumer Price Index (CPI) in Nigeria stood at 361.2.
-Compared to January 2020, the CPI increased by 16.5%.
-This means that the inflation has steadily been rising.
+In May 2022, the consumer price index (CPI) in Nigeria stood at 447.2.
+This is a year-over-year increase of 17.7%, indicating steadily rising inflation.
 In fact, Nigeria ranks as one of the countries with the highest inflation rate worldwide.
-Loss of income and reduction in salaries of individuals as a fallout of COVID-19 has also resulted in reduced income and purchasing power.
-This effectively reduces the market size for products priced above the reach.
+Loss of income and reduction in salaries of individuals as a fallout of the pandemic resulted in reduced income and purchasing power.
 The low purchasing power of the majority manifests in the high price sensitivity of consumers.
 Franchises looking to come into the market must be mindful of this price sensitivity in developing their business model, pricing their products, and segmenting their market.

-U.S. franchises operating in the country have adjusted to the economic situation in the country, which is declining due to fluctuations in global oil prices, the major revenue generator for GON.
-For example, Domino’s Pizza has created a cheaper product priced at $1.44 or 550 naira, to attract more customers with lower purchasing power.
+U.S. franchises operating in the country have adjusted to the economic situation in the country.
+For example, Domino’s Pizza has created a cheaper product priced at $1.44 (550 naira), to attract more customers with lower purchasing power.
 According to the National Bureau of Statistics (NBS), the Nigerian economy contracted by 1.92% in 2020 due to the combined effects of low oil prices and COVID-19 pandemic leading to the country into recession for the second time since 2016.
-However, the GON through the Economic Sustainability Plan (ESC) has been taking steps to manage this contraction rate by introducing an economic stimulus package of 2.3 trillion naira ($5.6 billion).
-The expected economic contraction may influence U.S. franchises in the country as revenues may reduce due to lower spending by the populace, which will negatively affect expansion plans of the businesses.
-In addition to these challenges, foreign exchange risks in the country continues to be a challenge as the country’s foreign exchange rate has lost over 100% of its value in the past four years.
-For example, Krispy Kreme became operational in 2018 when the exchange rate was 360 naira to $1; however, the current official exchange rate is 410 naira to $1, representing a 12% devaluation rate.
-This would influence royalty payments, which are paid in dollars.
+In addition to these macroeconomic challenges, foreign exchange risks in the country continue as the naira value decreased 100% since 2018 vis-a-vis the dollar.

 Top Franchises in Nigeria

-Quick service restaurants (QSRs) and fast-food operations are the top franchises in Nigeria based on volume.
-South Africa and U.S. companies account for the highest owners of franchise operations in Nigeria.
+Quick service restaurants (QSRs) and fast-food operations are the top franchises in Nigeria based on volume, constituting about 45% of the franchises.
+South Africa, and U.S. companies account for the highest owners of franchise operations in Nigeria.
 Some top franchise operations include:

 - Kentucky Fried Chicken (U.S.)